noeg18/My-Projects/README.md

 ## Built a relational database server in Java that handles SQL commands

 ### What it does:
--Takes SQL commands (according to a specific BNF) and stores the resulting tables/databases in a tree (creates database files as needed)
+- Takes SQL commands (according to a specific BNF) and stores the resulting tables/databases in a tree (creates database files as needed)
--Changes the data in the tree depending on the command -Responds based on updated table data
+- Changes the data in the tree depending on the command
+- Responds based on updated table data

 ![java database gif](Java-database-project/db.gif)